Discover the 8 Ways Managers Can Encourage Workplace Motivation

 Choose motivation for yourself.
 If you find you can’t, seek out the career and job changing resources on TheBalance.com.
 Or, read about how to deal with a bad boss.
 Don’t freeze in place.
 You really can do better than this.

-Thoughts for Managers and Supervisors
+Thoughts for Managers About Workplace Motivation

 If you can't cause employees to experience motivation, is there anything that a manager or supervisor can do to encourage employees to experience motivation at work?
 The answer to this question is that there is a whole lot that you can do.

-Every time employers do an exit interview with an employee they would really have liked to have retained, they realize that people leave supervisors or managers more often than they leave employers or jobs.
+Every time employers do an exit interview with an employee whom they would really have liked to have retained, they realize that people leave supervisors or managers more often than they leave employers or jobs.
 They also leave workplaces where they see no opportunity for advancement and where their career progress is not assured.

 If you're not paying attention to the quality of management employees receive in your organization, your door will become a revolving door.
-Your very best employees who know that they have options are the first to leave.
+Your very best employees who know that they have options are usually the first to leave.